preciousratlhagane/car-insurance-predictor-using-ml/README.md

 * Future Improvements

 ## Introduction
-A small South African insurance provider is looking to improve how it sets insurance premiums for new and existing customers.
-The current pricing strategy uses basic demographic data and manual risk assessments which often leads to inconsistent pricing, customer dissatisfaction, and potential revenue loss due to underpricing or overpricing.
+A small South African insurance provider wants to improve how it sets insurance premiums for new and existing customers.
+The current pricing strategy uses basic demographic data and manual risk assessments, often leading to inconsistent pricing, customer dissatisfaction, and potential revenue loss due to underpricing or overpricing.

 ## Dataset
 > **Note**: The dataset used in this project was generated with the assistance of ChatGPT to simulate realistic datasets.
 The techniques and models used here are relevant and can be used with real-world data.